 2 Utilities

 This chapter provides a brief description of the utility functions used in this material.
-Most of these functions are packaged in the R package {egvtools}, which was created specifically for this work.
+Most of these functions are available in the R package {egvtools}, which was created specifically for this work.

 2.1 R package egvtools